Monte Carlo/Park MGM

 The Monte Carlo Las Vegas is named after a world-famous region of Monaco, the tiny country-state on the French Riviera and its casino.
-Soon, however, the name will be gone —- and this property will be rebranded the Park MGM, probably by 2018.
+Soon, however, the name will be gone —- and this property will be rebranded the Park MGM.
 A 2nd hotel, to be called the NoMad, will be constructed on the spot too but is to be independently run.

 This is one of only 2 new casino-building projects taking place now in the city.